leylabmpi/StrainVis/README.md

 ## Visualization

-When uploading a summary file which contains SynTracker's results for more than one reference genome, SynTrackerVis presents both Single Genome Visualization and Multiple Genomes Visualization in separate tabs.
+When uploading a summary file which contains SynTracker's results for more than one species, SynTrackerVis presents both Single Species Visualization and Multiple Species Visualization in separate tabs.

-#### A. Single Genome Visualization
+#### A. Single Species Visualization
-The analysis is performed for one reference genome at a time.
-The reference genome can be selected from a drop-down menu, containing all the genomes in the input file.
-The list of genomes may be sorted by the number of compared sample-pairs (in order to display the more abundant species first), or by the genome names.
+The analysis is performed for one species at a time.
+The species can be selected from a drop-down menu, containing all the species in the input file.
+The list of species may be sorted by the number of compared sample-pairs (in order to display the more abundant species first), or by the species names.

-#### B. Multiple Genomes Visualization
+#### B. Multiple Species Visualization
-The analysis is performed for all the reference genomes together or for a selected set.
+The analysis is performed for all the species together or for a selected set.

 ### Customizing the plots